Holden Commodore (VZ): Overview

 Released in August 2004, the VZ series was a minor facelift of the previous VY series that featured a new V6 engine in different tune guises.
 The powerplants included 175 and 190 kW, 3.6-litre Alloytec V6 engines in place of the older 3.8-litre Ecotec V6.
 Other changes to the V6 was the loss of the supercharger that was included in the S models from the VT to VY, this was also dropped with the 3.8-litre and would not be used with the new 3.6.
 These new Alloytec DOHC engines have carried on through to the Holden Commodore (VE) which was released in July 2006.
 A new 5L40-E 5-speed automatic transmission was introduced on the sports and luxury V6 variants.

 The advanced 3.6-litre Alloytec engines were more powerful, responsive and fuel-efficient than the outgoing Ecotec V6.
 To achieve 190 kW, the Alloytec V6 gains variable valve timing on both inlet and exhaust sides as well as a dual stage intake manifold, while the 175 kW version retains variable valve timing on the inlet side only.
 Selected models bring advanced active safety features that electronically assist the driver to maintain vehicle control in emergency situations.

 The VZ Commodore was available in several model variations, most of which carried over from the VY range, with the exception of the newly introduced SV6, a specification level that replaced the S range.
 All models in the Commodore range (Executive, Acclaim, Berlina, Calais, SV6, SV8 and SS) were available as sedans, while wagon variants of the Executive, Acclaim and Berlina were available.
 Berlina and Calais models were not badged or marketed as Commodores.
-The VZ was the last Commodore line-up to use the Executive and Acclaim nameplates.
+The VZ was the last Commodore line-up to use the Executive and Acclaim trim levels.